All of us benefit from having a safe place to explore our lives without judgement.

 I am trained in mindfulness, hypnotherapy, art therapy, body focused therapy, play therapy, family therapy, filial therapy and parent coaching.

-Together, we can address personal growth or specific concerns, whether it be for yourself as an individual, for a child or for the entire family system.
+Together, we can address personal growth or specific concerns, whether it be for yourself as an individual, for your adolescent child or for the entire family system.

 I earned a Masters of Science degree and an Education Specialist degree in Professional Counseling from Georgia State University.
 I am a Licensed Professional Counselor in Georgia (LPC 006771)